betrueagency/nx-reactjs-elementor/README.md

 Zip and upload using Wordpress plugin management the content of `dist/element/my-project`. that's all you can now try to use theses widgets into elementor :)

-For development purpose, You can use storybook to live edit and test your react component [`http://localhost:4400`](http://localhost:4400)
+For development purpose, You can use storybook to live edit and test your react component [`https://localhost:4400`](http://localhost:4400)

-    npx nx run ui:storybook
+    NODE_OPTIONS=--openssl-legacy-provider npx nx run my-project-ui:storybook

 ![image](https://raw.githubusercontent.com/betrueagency/nx-reactjs-elementor/main/img/storybook.png)